distro/distro.github.com/docs/en/contributing.md

 One of the main needs right now is documentation, sure sounds weird working on documentation when you don't even know from where to start, but fear not!
 Just come hang out on [IRC](#irc).

+To contribute to the documentation you should fork [this](https://github.com/distro/distro.github.com), make your changes and open a pull request, then the changes can be reviewed and most probably merged.

 Writing
 -------
 If you want you can start understanding how to use packo and write some documentation about it,